yanhan/notes/cka.md

 Ensure that the user / Service Account that the scheduler Pod uses has permissions to update and patch the `endpoints` object named in the `--lock-object-name=some_unique_name` command line flag passed to the scheduler binary.
 To do that, you might have to create a ClusterRoleBinding and ClusterRole.
 Take reference from the `system:kube-scheduler` ClusterRole.

-Failure to do the above will cause the scheduler to fail to acquire a lease.
+Failure to do the above will cause the scheduler to fail to acquire a lease and hence fail to work.

 ## Fast way to get CPU and memory consumption of Pods and Nodes